lidiasofiaobregon/CAS570/stress-systems-project.md

 #### NetLogo Model (Interface)

-###### Initial number of turtles and reproduction rate are pre-set using the sliders on the left.
-Mean number of interactions, mean stress level, and mean number of current turtles are displayed in the plots and output windows to the right of the simulated world.
+###### The initial number of turtles and the reproduction rate are pre-set using the sliders on the left.
+The mean number of interactions, mean stress level, and mean number of current turtles are displayed in the plots and output windows to the right of the simulated world.
+These metrics were manipulated during various runs of the simulation to see the effects for the population and the individual turtles.

 <img width="1227" alt="Screenshot 2023-12-04 at 2 58 53 PM" src="https://github.com/lidiasofiaobregon/CAS570/assets/117681452/870387f5-ce27-4fe9-a4db-e354ee97664f">